March 2020 brought upon unprecedented time for travelers.

 Many of the busiest tourist attractions all around the world have closed or shutdown.
 Live webcams are capturing those moments while also monitoring the flow of reopenings.
 This allows viewers from all around the world to gain a glimpse at these attractions in real time, without the swarms of people usually crowding the world’s busiest landmarks.

-Italy’s webcams are perhaps most eye-opening at the moment.
 For anyone who has ever visited the Coliseum in Rome, you know what a cluster it can be.
 So it’s a stark reality to peek at the Coliseum live cam and see it empty.

-Here are just a few live cams that will offer you a virtual travel experience during this time of shutdowns.
+Here are a few other live cams that will offer you a virtual travel experience during this time of shutdowns.
 It enables you to see these places empty, in real time from your couch. (*Note: Open each link separately, one-at-a-time.
 If opening several tabs, the all tabs will default to the last live cam opened.)